-‘Avengers: Age of Ultron’ Revisited: “There Is Grace in Their Failings”
+Avengers: Age of Ultron - An MCU Retrospective Series

 Appropriately, we start with Tony, who started this whole thing, and we see yet again that he’s both the primary hero and the villain of the MCU.
 He’s a man who overreacts every time, uses his genius to try and control everything, and never seems to learn or grow from his mistakes.
 It would make for a deeply unsatisfying character if not for Downey’s charisma and how Tony breaks from the superhero mold.
 He’s not the hero type, not even along the lines of a dark figure like Batman.
 Tony covers his darkness in charm, but his arrogance continues to cause greater threats to the world.
 Nowhere is that more clear than in the Ultron program, and toying around with science he doesn’t completely understand just so he can put “a suit of armor around the world.”
 The road to hell is paved with Tony Stark’s good intentions.

 Which is why Ultron is so disappointing as an antagonist.
 Thematically, he makes sense, but as a character, he feels underdeveloped, coasting on Spader’s masterful voice work and Whedonesque dialogue.
 The concept seems to be that he’s an angrier version of Tony Stark, and wants to crush his father figure and by extension the entire world.
-And even his motives kind of make a twisted amount of sense in that he correctly (at least in the film’s view) sees humanity as doomed, so it’s his responsibility to wipe them out and create the next step in our evolution.
-However, as a character, he falls short because he just shows up and he’s pretty much evil.
+And even his motives kind of make a twisted amount of sense in that he correctly (at least in the film’s view) sees humanity as doomed, as a character, he falls short because he just shows up and he’s pretty much evil.
 He doesn’t change, he doesn’t really have his ideas challenged, and he doesn’t have positive connections with anyone.
 He’s either angry at the Avengers or he uses people like the Maximoff Twins.

 The Maximoff Twins present another problem with the movie.
 It’s clear that Whedon feels more affinity for them, and he relishes Wanda’s power to mess with people’s minds.
-But again, as characters, they’re stuck in a movie where they’re sharing a lot of screentime and you can see the advantage of The Avengers is that it’s basically not introducing anyone new.
-With the exception of Maria Hill (Cobie Smulders), everyone you meet, you’ve met before somewhere else, and while there’s room for growth, there should be some brief kind of attention, even if it wasn’t more than Hawkeye (Jeremy Renner) in a bucket spouting lines about liking Thor in Thor.
+But again, as characters, they’re stuck in a movie where they’re sharing a lot of screentime and you can see the advantage of the original The Avengers is that it’s basically not introducing anyone new.
+With the exception of Maria Hill (Cobie Smulders), everyone main character, you’ve met before somewhere else, and while there’s room for growth, there should be some brief kind of attention, even if it wasn’t more than Hawkeye (Jeremy Renner) in a bucket spouting lines about liking Thor in Thor.
 The Maximoffs present the problem that we have the briefest exposition on their troubles (they suffered due to Stark’s weapons and signed up with Hydra to get superpowers), and then the film just moves them where they need to be.
 They stop being people and just stand as abilities.
 Need someone to mess with someone’s heads?
 Call Wanda.
 Need a comic relief character who does fun things with speed?
 Call Pietro (Aaron Taylor-Johnson).

-Note: [Editor's note: With WandaVision drawing from Avengers: Age of Ultron, we've decided to repost our retrospective piece on the 2015 Marvel movie.]
+With a weak villain, underdeveloped new characters, and muddled action scenes, it’s not hard to see why Age of Ultron gets a bad rap, and that’s before you have people arguing over The Farm and The Cave.
+But these shortcomings don’t negate the film’s incredible strengths, which is that Whedon is attacking his characters from the inside out, and really forcing them to grapple with an enemy they can’t defeat: themselves.
+Tony’s glimpse into his own heart of darkness spurs him to create Ultron, and no one really comes out the other side of their vision for the better.
+Black Widow (Scarlett Johansson) feels even more alone and struggles to reach out to Bruce Banner (Mark Ruffalo), whose vision is so dark we don’t even get to see it.
+Thor gets a glimpse of Ragnarok (although it’s clear that this vision and the actual Thor: Ragnarok we saw changed drastically in the years between these two films), and even steadfast Captain America is shook by the reminder that he lost Peggy and the life he was supposed to have.
+Age of Ultron has no answers for these tragedies.
+They just have to sit there, and the audience has to sit there with them.

+People go to blockbusters to see the supernatural, but Age of Ultron is far more concerned with the “human” part of “superhuman.”
+The powers are fine for battle, and we certainly get our desert many times (arguably too many as the Seoul heist sequence falls flat every time I watch it), but the richest part of Age of Ultron is Hawkeye’s family at the Farm.
+If humanity is doomed, then we can at least take solace in family and friends.
+It’s not on the battlefield where the Avengers find their purpose or their direction; it’s in a quiet living room in a place nestled away from the rest of the world.
+It’s a breather not just from the action, but for the characters and for the themes of the film.
+Without Hawkeye’s family, humanity is nothing more than a throng of people, and the film is constantly in danger of falling into that trap during the Hulkbuster battle and at the climax of Sokovia.